dewi-alliance/hotspot-manufacturers/template.md

 ## Payment methods available (required):

-## Other information (if you do not provide contact information we cannot review your proposal)
 ## Contact Information
+<b>If you do not provide contact information and/or if the company website does not work, we will not review your proposal and the HIP19 will be automatically denied.</b>
 * Contact Email (required) -
 * Website (required) -
 * Twitter -